sylvercis/hipay-docs/hipay-enterprise-sdk-js_2/1-home.md

     };
 ```

 Once the token is retrieved, you can process a payment on the server side.
-Check out the example app's source code for more information.
+Please see the example app's source code for more information.

 # SDK reference